Isaiah 15

 Notes

-Verse 9 introduces a striking wordplay.
-The city is called דִּימוֹן rather than its usual name Dibon (mentioned in v.
-2 as דִיבֹן).
-The alteration is deliberate: דִּימוֹן echoes דָּם ("blood"), creating a grim pun -- "the waters of Blood-town are full of blood."
-The Masoretic Text reads "Dimon" in both occurrences in this verse, while the Dead Sea Scrolls and the Vulgate have "Dibon."
-The wordplay powerfully links the place name to its fate.
+Verse 9 closes the chapter with a grim wordplay.
+The city is called דִּימוֹן rather than its usual name Dibon (as in v.
+2).
+The change is deliberate: Dimon echoes דָּם ("blood"), creating a pun — "the waters of Blood-town are full of blood."
+The Masoretic Text reads Dimon in both occurrences of this verse, while the Dead Sea Scrolls and the Vulgate have Dibon; the wordplay makes clear that the alteration is intentional, not a scribal error.

-The voice shifts dramatically in verse 9b.
-The first-person אָשִׁית ("I will bring" or "I will set") is the LORD speaking directly, breaking through the prophetic lament.
-God himself promises נוֹסָפוֹת ("additions" or "still more") -- the judgment is not yet complete.
-The image of a אַרְיֵה ("lion") set upon the fugitives and the remnant of the land is terrifying.
-Those who escape the initial destruction will face further divine judgment.
-The lion may be metaphorical (representing an invading army, perhaps Assyria) or may simply evoke the relentless, inescapable nature of the coming wrath.
-The word שְׁאֵרִית ("remnant") here carries an ominous sense -- unlike Isaiah's hopeful remnant theology regarding Judah (see Isaiah 10:20-22), Moab's remnant faces not restoration but continued pursuit.
+Then the voice shifts.
+The first-person אָשִׁית ("I will bring") is suddenly the LORD speaking directly, breaking through the prophet's lamentation.
+The judgment announced is not finished — נוֹסָפוֹת ("additions, still more") are coming.
+The image of a אַרְיֵה ("lion") set upon the fugitives and the remnant underscores the relentlessness: those who survived the first wave will face another.
+The lion may be a metaphor for the invading army, perhaps Assyria, or it may simply evoke the inescapable nature of divine judgment.
+Notably, the שְׁאֵרִית ("remnant") here carries none of the hope that word usually holds in Isaiah's theology (see Isaiah 10:20-22).
+For Moab, the remnant does not return — it is pursued.

 Interpretations

-The identity of the historical invasion behind this oracle is debated.
-Some scholars connect it to Tiglath-Pileser III's campaigns in the 730s BC, others to Sargon II's activities in the 710s, and still others see it as pointing to a future (from Isaiah's perspective) event.
-Jeremiah's later oracle against Moab (Jeremiah 48:1-47) draws heavily on this passage, suggesting its fulfillment was seen as either recurring or still pending.
+The historical occasion behind this oracle remains debated.
+Some scholars connect it to Tiglath-Pileser III's campaigns in the 730s BC, others to Sargon II's activities in the 710s, and still others see it as pointing toward a future event from Isaiah's perspective.
+Jeremiah's later oracle against Moab (Jeremiah 48:1-47) draws heavily on this passage, suggesting that its fulfillment was seen as either recurring or still pending in the seventh century.

-The redemptive-historical reading: Moab's judgment fits within the larger pattern of God's dealings with nations that opposed his purposes, yet even Moab is not finally excluded.
-Ruth the Moabitess entered the messianic line (Ruth 4:13-17, Matthew 1:5), and Isaiah 16:5 will hint at a throne of justice and mercy that extends beyond Israel's borders -- a foreshadowing of the universal scope of the Messiah's reign.
+From a redemptive-historical angle, Moab's judgment fits within the larger pattern of God's dealings with nations that opposed his purposes, yet even Moab is not wholly excluded from hope.
+Ruth the Moabitess entered the messianic line (Ruth 4:13-17, Matthew 1:5), and Isaiah 16:5 will gesture toward a throne of justice and mercy that extends beyond Israel's borders — an early sign of the universal scope of the Messiah's reign.